Platform and Accomplishments

 In the district, I have also focused on adding new stop signs and traffic calming measures and several new beautification measures such as removing graffiti, new benches, picnic tables, public recycling bins and the clean-up of vacant lots.
 I also lobbied for Bell to enhance many of their utility boxes in CSL to camouflage them with the environment and prevent graffiti.

 I have been working in conjunction with CSL’s Public Security and Urban Planning as well as Montreal’s Police and Fire Departments to address health and safety issues in some of the apartment buildings in the district.
-I will continue to be persistent to make sure improvements are put in place or push for continuous fines until the building are repaired or issues addressed.
+I will continue to be persistent to make sure improvements are put in place or push for continuous fines until the buildings are repaired or issues addressed.

 I thank those of you that have given me your feedback.
 In the next four years, residents will see more traffic calming measures, trees, and benches in the district.
 I continue to regularly patrol the district and try to pro-actively alert the various city departments to issues before residents have to bring them up.